-HC 3.2 Every health facility has managerial and clinical Action plan is developed and implemented / implementation in progress for the gaps 10 Document review leadership that is collectively identified from the patient and provider responsible for creating and satisfaction surveys implementing appropriate policies and fosters an monthly meeting is conducted to review data, monitor QI performance and make 5 Verify if it was done in the previous month environment that supports recommendations to address month facility staff to undertake Problems identified, and to celebrate those who continuous quality have performed and encourage staff who are improvement struggling to improve. all HIV department heads are trained in QI 5 and leading change (use of information, 5 enabling behavior, continuous learning) Quarterly meetings conducted with HIV 1 Verify if the last quarter before this patients to review its performance, identify month is conducted problems and make recommendations for joint actions for quality improvement Action plan is developed and implemented / 10 Document Review implementation in progress for the gaps identified from stakeholders forum health facility leaders communicated through 5 See last month's report and established mechanisms (e.g. a dashboard of management meeting minute key metrics) that track the performance of the facility to all relevant staff e health information system enables the use of da ta for early and appropriate action to improve care fo - HC 4.1 All HIV/AIDS have a The health facility has registers, data-collection 1 Observation complete and accurate forms, clinical and observation charts in place at standardized medical record all times, designed to routinely record and track all key care processes for HIV/AIDS clients The health facility has a system to classify 10 CHART REVIEW diseases in alignment with ICD codes at all times Verify if the diagnosis written in the client chart is documented in the HMIS register in alignment with the ICD codes
+HC 3.2 Every health facility Action plan is developed and implemented / 10 Document review has managerial and clinical implementation in progress for the gaps leadership that is collectively identified from the patient and provider responsible for creating and satisfaction surveys implementing appropriate monthly meeting is conducted to review data, 5 Verify if it was done in the previous policies and fosters an monitor QI performance and make month environment that supports recommendations to address facility staff to undertake Problems identified, and to celebrate those who continuous quality have performed and encourage staff who are improvement struggling to improve. all HIV department heads are trained in QI 5 and leading change (use of information, enabling behavior, continuous learning) Quarterly meetings conducted with HIV 1 Verify if the last quarter before this patients to review its performance, identify month is conducted problems and make recommendations for joint actions for quality improvement Action plan is developed and implemented / 10 Document Review implementation in progress for the gaps identified from stakeholders forum health facility leaders communicated through 5 See last month's report and established mechanisms (e.g. a dashboard of management meeting minute key metrics) that track the performance of the facility to all relevant staff HIV care standard 4: The e health information system enables the use of d ata for early and appropriate action to improve care for r HIV/AIDS patients HC 4.1 All HIV/AIDS have a The health facility has registers, data-collection 1 Observation complete and accurate forms, clinical and observation charts in place at standardized medical record all times, designed to routinely record and track all key care processes for HIV/AIDS clients The health facility has a system to classify 10 CHART REVIEW diseases in alignment with ICD codes at all times Verify if the diagnosis written in the client chart is documented in the HMIS register in alignment with the ICD codes